-Primary school teachers can now harness music and drama to help their pupils learn Spanish and Welsh by using a new, free to use website.
+Primary school teachers can now harness music and drama to help their pupils learn German, Spanish and Welsh by using the Cerdd Iaith website.

-The Cerdd Iaith website includes more than 30 activities, such as simple drama games and songs in three languages.
+The Cerdd Iaith website now includes more than 50 activities, such as simple drama games and songs in Welsh, English and either Spanish or German.
 Everything teachers need to lead pupils through the activities is provided, including full instructions, demonstration videos, downloadable sheet music, lyrics, audio files and suggestions for extension and reflection.

-Rebecca Gould, Head of Arts at British Council Wales, said: “Cerdd Iaith is a powerful new resource for primary school teachers that aims to tackle the decline in modern foreign language learning in schools.
+Natasha Nicholls, Arts Manager at British Council Wales, said: “Cerdd Iaith is a powerful new resource for primary school teachers that aims to tackle the decline in international language learning in schools.
 The activities will inspire and stimulate children to learn actively and begin speaking new languages confidently.
 The site is packed full of engaging, original content.
 It’s easy to use and we hope teachers will take some time to explore the site.
 I think that they will find it is an ideal resource to help with the challenging job of teaching children at home.
 I’d also recommend the site to parents who are looking for fun educational activities to explore with their children".

 Visit the Cerdd Iaith website

 The resource has been designed for use with primary school pupils age 7-11.
-It will be especially useful for Year 6 pupils who are preparing for the transition to secondary school and the introduction of modern foreign languages, but can also be used with younger learners.
+It will be especially useful for Year 6 pupils who are preparing for the transition to secondary school and the introduction of international languages, but can also be used with younger learners.